-All Directors have direct and independent access to senior management and to the Company Secretary.
+All Directors have direct and independent access to senior management and to the Company Secretary and are entitled to request from Management and should be provided with such additional information as needed to make informed decisions in a timely manner by the Management.
 The Company Secretary attends Board meetings, and Board Committee meetings, where required.
-The Company Secretary ensures that board procedures are followed and that applicable rules and regulations are complied with.
+The Company Secretary ensures that Board procedures are followed and that applicable rules and regulations are complied with and to ensure good information flows within the Board and its board committees and between Management and Non-Executive Directors.
 The appointment and removal of the Company Secretary are subject to the Board's approval.